PERicci/PERicci/README.md

 ## I'm Pedro Eugenio Ricciardi.
 Welcome to my profile!

-As a tech and science enthusiast, I have always loved knowing how the universe works and how I can help to improve people's lives in this universe.
+As a tech and science enthusiast, I have always loved knowing how the universe works and how I can help to improve people's lives.
 This passion led me to choose a career as a science teacher (physics, mathematics and robotics).

 After a few years of robotics teaching, I realised that I had great potential to contribute to the tech industry.
 Confident that the skills and expertise I developed add quite well to the tech career, I decided to migrate to it.